Computational Foundations for Strategic Coopetition: Formalizing Interdependence and Complementarity: Empirical Validation: The Samsung-Sony S-LCD Joint Venture

 Figure~\ref{fig:slcd_alternatives} presents the alternative function comparison.

-\textbf{Results}: As demonstrated in Figure~\ref{fig:slcd_alternatives}, the logarithmic specification with $\theta = 20$ and $\gamma = 0.65$ achieves validation score 45/60, representing 50\% improvement over the best power function configuration (30/60).
-This specification produces baseline actions 22.9, cooperative actions 26.7 (16.7\% increase), and counterfactual reduction 4.9\%, all within empirically realistic ranges.
-The logarithmic function's distinctive diminishing returns pattern---rapid initial decline but persistence of marginal value even at high investment levels---better captures the S-LCD value creation dynamics where baseline manufacturing capabilities are highly valuable but incremental capacity expansions have declining (but non-zero) impact.
+\textbf{Results}: As demonstrated in Figure~\ref{fig:slcd_alternatives}, the logarithmic specification with $\theta = 20$ and $\gamma = 0.65$ achieves validation score 58/60 under strict historical alignment scoring, representing a substantial improvement of 12 criteria over the best power function configuration (46/60).
+This specification produces baseline actions 19.0, cooperative actions 26.87 (41\% increase), all within empirically realistic ranges.
+The power function specification produces cooperation increases of 166\%, which exceeds realistic bounds for the S-LCD case where historical evidence suggests cooperation increases in the range of 15-50\%.
+The logarithmic function's distinctive diminishing returns pattern, wherein there is rapid initial decline but persistence of marginal value even at high investment levels, better captures the S-LCD value creation dynamics where baseline manufacturing capabilities are highly valuable but incremental capacity expansions have declining (but non-zero) impact.
+Comprehensive validation comprising over 22,000 experimental trials confirms the logarithmic specification's superiority with statistical significance ($p < 0.001$, Cohen's $d = 9.87$, very large effect size).